jfecher/ante-website/content/docs/faq.md

   they can hide.
 Implicits in Ante strike a balance between abilities being always passed implicitly like traits/implicits are in other languages, and being able to be passed explicitly when desired.
 - **Flexibility**: Ante acknowledges there are practical tradeoffs between different paradigms.
-For example, being a low-level language, mutation is a given, but at the same time Ante provides alternatives for most scenareos so that while unsafe tools are available, the safe alternative is often just as easy or moreso to use.
+For example, being a low-level language, mutation is a given, but at the same time Ante provides alternatives for most scenarios so that while unsafe tools are available, the safe alternative is often just as easy or more so to use.

 ---
 ## Is Ante production ready?